 Well, look what we have here.
 It appears an observant shopper got in touch with Android Central this morning with a link to a piece of evidence that is so random it must be real.

 A British online phone store called phones4u (shudder) put up some product images for its Xperia T page.
 What it didn't notice, apparently, was that at least one of the images Sony sent along was for the wrong phone.
+It's still an Xperia T, but "oops" is probably the best way to describe this leak:

 The Sony press conference is going on right now at IFA 2012 in Berlin, Germany, where the company just announced its newest flagship device, the Xperia T.